oussama123-ai/ATB-susceptibility-detection/README.md

-# Atb susceptibility detection :
+# ATB susceptibility detection :

 Antibiotic resistance has progressively developed and now concerns all pathogenic bacteria.
 It results from the repeated administration of antibiotics in humans or animals,